raymondkeogh/irishcraft/README.md

 + **Fix-003:**   Added Check_if_superuser function to check if user is super user and delete session variable to prevent basket error.

-+ **Bug:** Basket quantity selector.
++ **Bug-004:** Basket quantity selector.
 Decrement button allows user to put amount below zero.
-+ **Fix:** The code was allowing for two version of the quantity selector based on screen size, this in turn created duplicate id's which caused a conflict with the script to prevent decrement below zero.
++ **Fix-004:** The code was allowing for two version of the quantity selector based on screen size, this in turn created duplicate id's which caused a conflict with the script to prevent decrement below zero.
 Added separate code with separate id's and doubled up script to listen for id event.

-+ **Bug:** When entering irishcraft.herokuapp.com excluding the https prefix the google and twitter login links won’t work as the redirect urls have https instead of http
++ **Bug-005:** When entering irishcraft.herokuapp.com excluding the https prefix the google and twitter login links won’t work as the redirect urls have https instead of http
-+ **Fix:** Added http version of site to 'allowed urls' in google and twitter api's.
++ **Fix-005:** Added http version of site to 'allowed urls' in google and twitter api's.

++ **Bug-006:** Incorrect reference to item.name should be .product
++ **Fix-006:** Add try catch block to ensure product history is not created for a product that may have be deleted inbetween adding to basket and checking out